bearjoy730/Learning-Perspective-Undistortion-of-Portraits/README.md

 Near-range portrait photographs often contain perspective distortion artifacts that bias human perception and challenge both facial recognition and reconstruction techniques.
 In this project we predict a distortion correction flow map that encodes a per-pixel displacement that removes distortion artifacts when applied to the input face image.
 Our method also automatically infers missing facial features, i.e. occluded ears caused by strong perspective distortion, with coherent details.
 Our technique benefits a number of fundamental tasks, significantly improving the accuracy of both face recognition and 3D reconstruction and enables a novel camera calibration technique from a single portrait.
 Moreover, we also build the first perspective portrait database with a large diversity in identities, expression and poses.

 ## Training Dataset
 Our training dataset contains 278 different individuals rendered with randomly sampled focal length, camera views and lighting environment.
-More details about can be found in our paper.
+More details about the training data can be found in our paper.
 ![](webimages/database.jpg)

 ## Testing with real-world portraits